JeremyRubin/rubin.io/bitcoin/_posts/2015-09-11-scaling-bitcoin-mtl.md

 date: 2015-09-11
 permalink: /blog/2015/09/11/scaling-bitcoin-mtl/
 external_url: "https://scalingbitcoin.org/montreal2015/#location"
+abstract: "Announcement and context for Scaling Bitcoin Montreal 2015, outlining the event focus and logistics for researchers and developers."
 ---

 I'm honored to be serving as Program Chair for the first ever Scaling Bitcoin in Montreal.